Chart Color Schemes

 In terms of cultural diversity, Gaythorne records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Gaythorne's population shows above-average cultural diversity, with 20.9% born overseas and 13.0% speaking a language other than English at home.
-Christianity is the predominant religion in Gaythorne, comprising 42.5% of its population.
-Notably, Judaism is overrepresented compared to Greater Brisbane, making up 0.2% versus 0.1%.
+Gaythorne exhibited above-average cultural diversity, with 20.9% of its population born overseas and 13.0% speaking a language other than English at home.
+Christianity was the predominant religion in Gaythorne, comprising 42.5% of the population.
+Notably, Judaism was overrepresented in Gaythorne at 0.2%, compared to 0.1% across Greater Brisbane.

 Frequently Asked Questions - Diversity